Media not reporting court observations is far-fetched, SC tells Election Commission

 “The media is powerful and communicating what happens in court,” the bench of Justices DY Chandrachud and MR Shah told the poll panel.
 “Not only our judgements, but raising of questions, answers and dialogues is a concern for citizens.
 Media not reporting observations is far-fetched.”

+The bench also made it clear that it cannot interfere with the oral observations made by High Courts.
+It added that such dialogue between the bar and the bench was an essential facet of the judicial process.

+“The discussions that take place are of importance, in fact of the same order and are in public interest,” said Justice Chandrachud.
+“It’s not a monologue that one person will speak and then judges will speak.”
+He added that such dialogues and the reporting of it by the media create accountability.

-Justice Chandrachud said there was a need to protect the sanctity of the high court, “that they have the freedom and liberty to ask questions as well”.
+Chandrachud said there was a need to protect the sanctity of the high court, “that they have the freedom and liberty to ask questions as well”.
 He added: “We wish the media should report fully of what is happening in court, it brings accountability.”

+The Supreme Court also noted that any order passed in this regard could affect the morale of the High Courts.
+“We are looking at this from a long term and impact on functioning of High Courts,” said the top court.
+“We don’t want to demoralise our high courts.
+They are vital pillars of our democracy.
+Things are often said in an open dialogue between bar and bench.”

+Justice Shah said oral observations were also made in public interest.
+He added that strong observations were made often out of anger or frustration, and sometimes they worked as a “bitter pill”.

 The Election Commission in its plea contended that the Madras High Court’s observations were “uncalled for, blatantly disparaging and derogatory”.
 The plea added that the allegations of murder were made “without any basis” and it had “ultimately dented both the institutions”.